Yandex Cloud

 Where:

-• dayOfWeek: Day of week.
-The possible values are 0-6 or SUN-SAT.
+• dayOfWeek: Day of the week.
+Allowed values: 0-6 or SUN-SAT.

 • retainForDays: Backup retention period in days.
 The minimum value is 7.

-The dayOfMonth, month, and dayOfWeek parameters are used to schedule backups.
-The schedule is set as a cron expression, but hours and minutes are not specified.
+The dayOfMonth, month, and dayOfWeek define the schedule for creating backups.
+The schedule is defined as a cron expression without hours and minutes.

 • *: Selecting all possible values.
-A backup will be taken on every possible opportunity (every day or month) provided there is no conflict with other parameters.
-This option is used by default if the parameter value is not specified.
+A backup will be created on each scheduled interval (day or month) when possible, provided it does not conflict with other settings.
+This option is used by default if the setting is not specified.

 • ,: Listing multiple values.